soumalyapakrashi/simple-weather-app/README.md

 Users can search for any location (or address) and the weather details for the corresponding location will be displayed.
 This works for city names, addresses, street names, etc. This feature is enabled with the help of Geocoding API which returns the location data which closely matches the search string provided as input.

-**Note:** As the Geocoding API matches locations which closely matches the input provided, sometimes, this can provide undesirable output.
+**Note:** As the Geocoding API matches locations which closely match the input provided, sometimes, this can provide undesirable output.
 For example, we might want to get information about _Salt Lake Sector 5_ in _Kolkata_, but if we just search for _Salt Lake Sector 5_, it might return data for _Salt Lake, United States_.
 In such cases, providing more information will resolve the issue.
 For example, giving _Salt Lake Sector 5, Kolkata_ will fetch the correct data.

 ### Current weather information